SDP bounds on quantum codes: Quantum Delsarte bound

 \section{Quantum Delsarte bound}

-For classical codes, the symmetrization over $\Aut(q,n)$ of the semidefinite program SDP1 for the Lov\'asz theta number [Eq.~\eqref{eq:lovasz_SDP1}] along with the non-negativity of the matrix entries as extra constraint leads to the Delsarte bound \cite{bachoc2010applicationssemidefiniteprogrammingcoding}.
+For classical codes, the symmetrization over $\Aut(q,n)$ of the semidefinite program SDP1 for the Lov\'asz theta number [Eq.~\eqref{eq:lovasz_SDP1}], along with the non-negativity of the matrix entries as an extra constraint, leads to the Delsarte bound \cite{bachoc2010applicationssemidefiniteprogrammingcoding}.
 The matrix used for the Lov\'asz theta bound is defined as $R=\chi \chi^T$, where $\chi$ is the indexing vector of a classical code.
-Our aim is to recover a similar result for the Lov\'asz number for self-dual quantum codes.
+Our aim is to recover a similar result for the Lov\'asz theta number for self-dual quantum codes.
 For simplicity in the presentation, we here use the semidefinite program SDP2 [see Eq.~\eqref{eq:lovasz_SDP2}].
 A key difference to the classical case is that the entries of the semidefinite variable from the quantum Lov\'asz theta bound [see Corollary~\ref{cor:lovasz}] can be negative.
 Due to this fact, we require a different extra constraint to the quantum Lov\'asz theta bound to recover the quantum Delsarte bound [see Eq.~\eqref{eq:lp_Delsarte}] after the symmetrization.

 Suppose $\Gamma$ arises from a state.
 Our aim is to show that the $A_j(\rho)$ enumerators emerge as elements from $\overbar\Gamma$ expressed in the Bose-Mesner algebra basis $\{N_k\}_{k=0}^n$ [see Eq.~\eqref{eq:bose_bases}].
-Diagonalizing $\overbar \Gamma$, one then obtain by means of the quantum MacWilliams identity, the dual enumerator $B_j(\rho)$.
+Diagonalizing $\overbar \Gamma$, one then obtains the dual enumerator $B_j(\rho)$ by means of the quantum MacWilliams identity.
 As in Eq.~\eqref{eq:Rbar_BoseMesner}, the matrix $\overbar \Gamma$ is part of the Bose-Mesner algebra and can be expanded in terms of the basis $\{M^{t,p}_{i,j}\}_{(i,j,t,p) \in \II(4,n)}$ of the Terwilliger algebra,

 where we have used the decomposition in Eq.~\eqref{eq:bose_bases}.
 Given $\overbar \Gamma$, the goal is now to obtain $y_k$ in terms of elements from $\Gamma$.